Introduction

 This article provides an example of how a decision table can be created in salmonMSE.
 Decision tables and supporting visualizations require multiple model runs to compare management actions and states of nature.
-We extend the simple example of a salmon operating model that has a single brood year recruitment where all fish mature at age 3.

 We will explore the effect of four hatchery production options with zero, 5000, 10000, or 15000 annual releases.
 In the integrated hatchery, we also assume non-selective broodtake, i.e., the mark rate is zero and hatchery/natural origin fish cannot be distinguished, and the maximum brood/escapement ratio is 0.5.
 The carrying capacity of the freshwater environment is 17,250 smolts.

 Below is the code for performing such a simulation.
-We specify the various simulation conditions (natural productivity and hatchery production) in a data frame and write a wrapper function that loops over each row of the data frame.
-The simulations initialize at 1000 natural and hatchery spawners each, and project forward 50 years to obtain the system dynamics in the long-term equilibrium (the generation time is 3 years).
+We specify the various simulation conditions (natural productivity and hatchery production) in a data frame and write a wrapper function that repeats for each row of the data frame.

 library(salmonMSE)